winglang/wing/docs/contributing/999-rfcs/1333-cloud-stream-spec.md

 - Stream-01 (P0): Create a Streaming Data Endpoint in the cloud of your choice
 - Stream-02 (P1): Read, write APIs to transparently expose the underlying endpoint
 - Stream-06 (P2): Implicit integration with Stream Aggregration services
+- Stream-07 (P2): Experiment with and get feedback about exposing stream shards and partitioning systems

 ### Non-Functional